-- Schedule recordkeeping and ergonomics webinars for employers in NAICS 311. - Provide training publications to CSHO's for distribution to food manufacturing employers. - Support training events statewide for those engaged in food manufacturing activities. - Provide technical assistance by phone on standard interpretations and answer questions relevant to food manufacturing activities. - Provide training on an as needed basis to OSH Division personnel identified by their bureau. - Place special emphasis on hazards associated with the food manufacturing industry during internal training and outreach activities. - Develop and distribute outreach material and publications (i.e., hazard alerts, industry guides, and quick cards, brochures) in NAICS 311 directed toward injury/illness prevention. - Review and update applicable Power Points that have a food manufacturing emphasis.
+- Schedule recordkeeping and ergonomics webinars for employers in NAICS 311. - Develop a "training available" quick card that will be distributed by CSHO's to food manufacturing employers. - Update PSM PowerPoints to include a food manufacturing emphasis. - Support training events statewide for those engaged in food manufacturing activities. - Provide technical assistance by phone on standard interpretations and answer questions relevant to food manufacturing activities. - Provide training on an as needed basis to OSH Division personnel identified by their bureau. - Place special emphasis on hazards associated with the food manufacturing industry during internal training and outreach activities. - Develop and distribute outreach material and publications (i.e., hazard alerts, industry guides, and quick cards, brochures) in NAICS 311 directed toward injury/illness prevention.

-- Conduct promotional activities in NAICS 311 industries through direct contact with food manufacturing employers. - Conduct onsite technical assistance visits at NAICS 311 employers/establishments to help improve safety and health programs. - Collect and forward data to the SEP Committee Chair for analysis regarding NAICS 311 industry workplaces that have been visited, the hazards identified in these workplaces, and the OSHA 300/300A injury/illness data for these establishments.
+- Conduct promotional activities in NAICS 311 industries through direct contact with food manufacturing employers. - Conduct onsite technical assistance visits to improve safety and health programs. - Collect and forward data to the SEP Committee Chair for analysis regarding industry workplaces that have been visited, the hazards identified in these workplaces, and injury/illness data for these establishments.

-- Inspect all assignments on the Site Specific Targeting (SST) and General Industry Targeting Schedules for employers/establishments in NAICS 311. - Utilize applicable sections of the FOM such as inspection of records and ergonomics inspection procedures, and OPN 140. - Review employee exposure and medical records and compare this information with injury and illness entries on the OSHA 300 log in order to determine compliance with recordkeeping requirements. - Interview the employer's OSHA 300 log record keeper to determine if they have the knowledge necessary to accurately maintain the recordkeeping log. - Interview employees to help confirm accuracy of OSHA 300 log entries.
+- Inspect all assignments on the Site Specific Targeting (SST) and General Industry Targeting Schedules in NAICS 311. - Utilize applicable sections of the FOM including inspections of records and ergonomics inspection procedures and the SEP specific OPN.

-- Utilize FOM Chapter XVII, Ergonomics Inspection Procedures, to determine the appropriate response to workplaces where ergo hazards may exist. - Determine during all NAICS 311 inspections whether the establishment is covered by the Process Safety Management (PSM) Standard. - Include a training component in settlement agreements relating to hazards identified during inspections of NAICS 311 employers/establishments. - Encourage the employer to implement the abatement of hazardous conditions documented in the settlement agreement to all of the employer's sites.
+- Review employee exposure and medical records and compare information with injury and illness entries on the OSHA 300 log in order to determine compliance with recordkeeping requirements. - Interview the OSHA 300 log record keeper to determine if they have knowledge necessary to accurately maintain the recordkeeping log. - Interview employees to help confirm accuracy of OSHA 300 log entries. - Utilize FOM Chapter XVII, Ergonomics Inspection Procedures, to determine the appropriate response to workplaces where ergo hazards may exist. - Determine on all food manufacturing inspections whether the establishment is covered by the Process Safety Management (PSM) Standard. - Include a training component in settlement agreements relating to hazards identified during inspections of food manufacturing employers. - Encourage the employer to apply conditions documented in the settlement agreement to all employer sites.
 Any settlement agreement shall include a list of all sites controlled by the inspected employer.
-The list should be forwarded to the PSIM Bureau Chief. - Supervisors will notify their Bureau Chief when an inspection of a NAICS 311 employer/establishment results in three or more serious violations to determine if other sites owned or controlled by the employer that are included on the targeting schedules should be inspected. - CSHOs will distribute the "training available" brochure developed by ETTA to NAICS 311 employers during inspections conducted under this SEP. - CSHOS will forward the OSHA 300/300A data from the OSHA-1s for all NAICS 311 inspections to the SEP Committee Chair.
+The list should be forwarded to PSIM. - Confer with the Bureau Chief when an inspection results in three or more serious violations to determine if other sites owned or controlled by the employer that are included on the targeting schedules should be immediately inspected. - Distribute "training available" quick cards to food manufacturing employers. - Develop and implement a process to provide the SEP Committee Chair with the following information regarding NAICS 311 workplaces that have been inspected: the hazards identified and citations issued; the injury/illness data collected for these establishments during the inspection process.

-- Evaluate, document, and implement recommendations for targeting criteria within NAICS 311. - Color-code all NAICS 311 safety and health General Industry Schedule assignments to help ensure these sites are inspected. - Distribute monthly NCR summary reports of compliance inspections within NAICS 311 to the SEP Committee Chair. - Review targeting schedules on a quarterly basis to determine if NAICS 311 assignments are being inspected as planned and notify the SEP Committee Chair of the NAICS 311 establishments remaining on the targeting schedules. - Provide available data as requested in NAICS 311 to Team Leaders, Supervisors, and Bureau Chiefs.
+- Evaluate, document, and implement recommendations for targeting criteria within NAICS 311. - Color-code all NAICS 311 safety and health General Industry Schedule assignments to help ensure these sites are inspected. - Update by current FY and distribute quarterly to the SEP Committee Chair the summary report of compliance inspection activity within NAICS 311. - Review targeting schedules on a quarterly basis to determine if assignments are being inspected as planned and notify supervisors of establishments remaining on the targeting schedules.

-- Educate the public, media, public interest groups, legislature, and federal OSHA on resources committed to the food manufacturing industry through compliance, consultation, and training activities and the effect these activities have had on improving the safety and health in food manufacturing establishments.
+- Educate the public, media, public interest groups, legislature, and federal OSHA on resources committed to the food manufacturing industry through compliance, consultation, and training activities and the effect these activities have had on improving the safety and health in food manufacturing establishments. - Participate in efforts to establish alliances with food manufacturing trade associations. - Send letter to employers in NAICS 311 explaining the SEP and indicating the type of hazards found during industry SEP inspections.